 To fix stale cookies, place an apple slice skin side down in the cookie jar for a day or so.
 The sugar in the cookies attracts the moisture produced by the apple and that helps the dessert soften up, per the Culinary Institute of America.

 This method works for a variety of cookies, such as chocolate chip, oatmeal and even eggless cookies.

 If you're worried about hard cookies, take a few steps during the baking process to ensure a softer outcome.
 Your ingredients matter.

+- Use butter and brown sugar.
 Moist ingredients lead to soft cookies.
 Butter (rather than shortening) and brown sugar are important ingredients in a simple soft cookie recipe.
-Other moist ingredients that put a healthy spin on your soft cookies include bananas and dried fruit, such as in our recipe for 5 ingredient Oatmeal Raisin Cookies.
+Other moist ingredients that put a nutritious spin on your soft cookies include bananas and dried fruit.

-Another way to make sure your cookies come out soft is to underbake them just slightly.
+- Shave a minute or two off the baking time.
+Another way to make sure your cookies come out soft is to underbake them.
 Pull them out of the oven while they're still gooey in the middle.
 They'll continue to cook a little out of the oven, but will also retain some moisture and stay soft for eating.